Arm-China/Compass_NPU_Driver/README.md

 # ./build_all.sh -p juno -v x1 [-d]
 ```

-- If the command run normally, a folder named 'bin' is created, the corresponding KMD driver(aipu.ko) and UMD library(libaipudrv.so) are generated and stored in it.
+- If the command runs normally, a folder named 'bin' is created, the corresponding KMD driver(aipu.ko) and UMD library(libaipudrv.so) are generated and stored in it.

 ### 2.2 Compile UMD for x86_64 simulator
 Set below env variables accordingly.